qir-alliance/qir-spec/specification/under_development/Compilation_And_Targeting.md

 QIR serves as an integrating layer on top of which a shared compilation stage is built to connect a variety of front- and backends.
-To accelerate progress, quantum programming frameworks often choose to expose tools and APIs to facilitate reseach and development efforts across the entire stack rather than just at the application level.
+To accelerate progress, quantum programming frameworks often choose to expose tools and APIs to facilitate research and development efforts across the entire stack rather than just at the application level.
 Efforts to develop and evaluate the performance of different error correction schemes, for example, illustrate that compilation logic may initially be expressed as application code before it is automated and